Tenza/configurations/ArchLinux Installation/4 - Installations.md

 Install the official `breeze` theme and packages to give a uniform look to `Qt` and `GTK` applications.
 Install the `VLC` phonon backend, it has the best upstream support compared with GStreamer, although both can be installed.
 Install `libx264` instead of `libx264-10bit` because there are some compatibility issues with 10bit encoders.

-If the packages are not installed on a **single call** to pacman, some of the packages explicitly set in here will be prompted.
+If the packages are not installed on a **single call** to pacman, packages explicitly set in here will be prompted.

 <pre>
 pacman -S plasma-meta kde-l10n-pt sddm sddm-kcm